 Bed bugs are a growing menace for tenants and a significant financial burden for Landlords.
 Research as much as you can to learn how to undertake prevention and to deal with an outbreak.
 Cooperation is key

 in preventing or eliminating bed bug infestations.
-Click here for some basic steps.
+Click here for some basic information.
 This information sheet can be handed out to tenants.
 There is also a fact sheet on the Rights and Responsibilities of Landlords and Tenants.

 The bedbug hotline is 1-855-3MB-BUGS (1-855-362-2847).
 The public can call with questions about bed bug prevention, how to identify an infestation, and what steps to take when a bedbug infestation occurs.